avary/stoolap/docs/_docs/architecture/storage-engine.md

 Tables in Stoolap are composed of:

 - **Metadata** - Schema information, column definitions, and indexes
-- **Columns** - The actual data storage, organized by column
+- **Row Data** - The primary data storage, organized by row
-- **Segments** - Data is divided into segments for better management
-- **Indexes** - Optional structures for accelerating queries
 - **Version Store** - Tracks row versions for MVCC
+- **Columnar Indexes** - Optional column-oriented indexes for analytical queries
+- **Transaction Manager** - Manages transaction state and visibility

-### Column Types
+### Data Types

-Each column type has a specialized implementation:
+Stoolap supports a variety of data types, each with optimized storage:

-- **Int64Column** - Optimized for 64-bit integers
+- **Int64** - Optimized for 64-bit integers
-- **Float64Column** - Optimized for 64-bit floating-point numbers
+- **Float64** - Optimized for 64-bit floating-point numbers
-- **StringColumn** - Optimized for variable-length string data
+- **String** - Optimized for variable-length string data
-- **BoolColumn** - Optimized for boolean values
+- **Bool** - Optimized for boolean values
-- **TimestampColumn** - Optimized for datetime values
+- **Timestamp** - Optimized for datetime values
-- **JSONColumn** - Optimized for JSON documents
+- **JSON** - Optimized for JSON documents
-- **NullableColumn** - Wrapper that adds NULL support to any column type
+- **NULL values** - Efficiently tracked for any data type

-### Segment Management
+### Version Management

-Data in each table is divided into segments:

-- New data is added to the active segment
-- When a segment reaches a certain size, a new active segment is created
-- Each segment is managed independently
-- This approach improves concurrency and memory management
+Stoolap tracks different versions of data for transaction isolation:

+- Each change creates a new version rather than overwriting
+- Versions are associated with transaction IDs
+- Visibility rules determine which versions each transaction can see
+- Old versions are garbage collected when no longer needed

 ## Data Storage Format

 ### In-Memory Format

-In memory, data is stored in specialized column structures:
+In memory, data is stored with these characteristics:

-- **Fixed-width types** (INT, FLOAT, BOOL) - Stored in arrays or slices
-- **Variable-width types** (STRING, JSON) - Stored with dictionaries or offset arrays
+- **Row-based primary storage** - Records are stored as coherent rows
+- **Version chains** - Linked versions for MVCC
+- **Columnar indexes** - Column-oriented organization for analytical access
-- **Nullable types** - Paired with bitmap for NULL indicators
+- **Type-specific structures** - Optimized for different data types
-- **Versions** - Associated with transaction IDs for MVCC
+- **Bitmap filters** - Fast filtering for lookups

 ### On-Disk Format

 When persistence is enabled, data is stored on disk with:

 - **Binary serialization** - Compact binary format for storage
+- **Row files** - Primary data in row format
-- **Column files** - Separate files for each column
+- **Index files** - Columnar index data
 - **Metadata files** - Schema and index information
 - **WAL files** - Write-ahead log for durability
 - **Snapshot files** - Point-in-time table snapshots